marcusolsson/obsidian-projects/README.md

 ## Learn more

-If you'd like to see Projects in action, check out any of these amazing walkthroughs made by users:
+If you'd like to see Projects in action, check out any of these amazing resources made by users.

+### Videos

 - 2022-12-10: [Use Obsidian for Content Creation | Build Notion-like Database Views](https://www.youtube.com/watch?v=Ds-VPz7jIwM) by [@amyjuanli](https://www.youtube.com/@amyjuanli)
 - 2022-11-23: [Obsidian For Content Creators](https://www.youtube.com/watch?v=jovUqLbqS1Y) by [@FromSergio](https://www.youtube.com/@FromSergio)